tytydraco/yessleep/out/When_I_was_thirteen_years_old_I_solved_mysteries_with_my_friends_Case_11_The_disappearance_and_subsequent_brainwashing_of_Aris_Caine.md

 The memory was agony, already sending my brain into a spasm.

-I remember waking up, my mouth filled with blood.
+I remember waking up, my throat filled with blood.
 I was lying on my back, a halo of fake hair spread around me.
 I opened my mouth to scream when agonising pain ripped through me, a cutting blade just missing my face.

 Except I didn't have a mouth.